Everything you need to know about hard water and how an electronic water descaler can help

 • Wiltshire

-You cannot judge whether water is hard or soft by just observing it.
-Instead, to determine the hardness of water, you can watch the effects of soap solutions.
+You cannot judge hardness by just observing it.
+Instead, you can watch the effects of soap solutions.
 Hard water forms a precipitate sud as opposed to a lather produced with soft water.
-The ions found in the hard water destroy the surfactant properties of soap.
-Washing with soap in hard water areas is more difficult and requires more soap.
+The ions destroy the surfactant properties of soap.
+This makes it more difficult to wash, requiring more soap for a sufficient lather.

 See how hard the water is in your area.